cldeluna/pyats_intro/README.md

 #### First Script

 The *first\_genie.py* pyATS Genie script instantiates the *devnet_sbx_testbed.yml* testbed file with the two DevNet Always On Sandbox devices.
 It then establishes a connection to each device and executes a show command ("show version").
-In this script, all of this is hardcoded and there is lots of code repetition but this first script is intended to show the basics without alot of "extras" or flexibility (or any thought to good python code).
+In this script, all of this is hardcoded and there is lots of code repetition but this first script is intended to show the basics without alot of "extras" or flexibility (or any thought to good Python code).

 This script also includes the Genie CLI equivalent so you can compare.